FAQs for Students

 How much anatomy and physiology training is required before taking the Hendrickson Method Training?

 This is hard to quantify since anatomy and physiology trainings vary and students come to the program with different levels of experience.
 We suggest that beginning students have a minimum of 25 hours of training, though we prefer that they have more.
 A good way to gauge your readiness for our program would be to read the first two chapters in the course textbook, Tom Hendrickson’s Massage and Manual Therapy for Orthopedic Conditions.
 See how comfortable you are with the information.
 We have also developed an “Anatomy Self Assessment” to help you evaluate your anatomy knowledge.
-Students who feel unsure of their knowledge of anatomy and physiology or who are interested in a review, can enroll in our special Anatomy continuing education review class, which is offered concurrently with the First Year course.
+Students who feel unsure of their knowledge of anatomy and physiology or who are interested in a review, can enroll in veteran Hendrickson Method practitioner Jim Donak’s advanced anatomy courses.
+Please refer to his website: Diving Buddah Classes and Workshops for more information.

 Do you offer a payment plan?

-We offer a payment plan for students enrolled in our 200-hour Certification Program.
-The plan is detailed on this website.
+Students may pay for our 4-day modules individually or as a package.
+The payment options are detailed on this page.
 Please contact our school office at 510-524-3107 or firstname.lastname@example.org with questions.

 Call the Hendrickson Clinic at 510-524-8256 to make an appointment at our Berkeley office.
 Or go to our Practitioner Locator page to find a practitioner in your area.
 When you type in your zip code you’ll get a list of local Hendrickson Method practitioners along with a description of their services, training, and contact information.